How to export macros in Zendesk for better workflow management

 3. Click export: Click a button inside the app to start the export process.

-The big win here is you don’t need to touch any code; the app does all the heavy lifting and gives you the data ready to go in a format like CSV.
-Some apps, like Swifteq’s, might even be free!
+The big win here is you don't need to touch any code; the app does all the heavy lifting and gives you the data ready to go in a format like CSV.
+Some apps, like Swifteq's, are even available for free!

 What kind of data you get when you export macros